-- (k) Accounts Receivable We record bad debt expense based on historical write-offs combined with an evaluation of current conditions.
+(k) Accounts Receivable - We record bad debt expense based on historical write-offs combined with an evaluation of current conditions.
 The allowance for doubtful accounts was \$1.4 million and \$1.0 million as of December 31, 2019 and 2018, respectively.
 For the years ended December 31, 2019, 2018 and 2017, bad debt expense was \$1.0 million, \$0.8 million and \$0.5 million, respectively.
-For the years ended December 31, 2019, 2018 and 2017, write-offs were \$0.6 million, \$0.7 million and \$0.5 million, respectively. - (l) Revenues The Company's revenues are primarily generated from regulated tariff-based sales of water and wastewater services and non-regulated operation and maintenance contracts for services on water and wastewater systems owned by others.
+For the years ended December 31, 2019, 2018 and 2017, bad debt expense was \$1.0 million, \$0.8 million and \$0.5 million, respectively.
+For the years ended December 31, 2019, 2018 and 2017, write-offs were \$0.6 million, \$0.7 million and \$0.5 million, respectively.

+(1) Revenues - The Company's revenues are primarily generated from regulated tariff-based sales of water and wastewater services and non-regulated operation and maintenance contracts for services on water and wastewater systems owned by others.
 Revenue from contracts with customers is recognized when control of a promised good or service is transferred to customers at an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.